WASdev/sample.SpringBootWebsocket/README.md

 We previously briefly mentioned the importance of setting the `<start-class>` parameter in the POM properties.
 The importance of this is evident now, as we're about to change how our WebSocket application is launched.

 Traditionally, a Spring Boot application running on an embedded server such as Tomcat simply calls `SpringApplication.run(...)` in its main class (in this case `hello.Application`).
 However, we must change this when deploying our application as a servlet to our Liberty server.
 Specifically, we're going to have our start class extend `SpringBootServletInitializer` in order to run our application as a WAR.
-Then, by setting this class as our `<start-class>` parameter, we specify (quite clearly) that our application starts its execution from this class.
+Then, by setting this class as our `<start-class>` parameter, we specify that our application starts its execution from this class.

 To make these changes, replace the original code in `Application.java` with the following: